-In this post, I’ve reviewed my experience with the Tastecard membership to find out if it is honestly worth signing up to.
+In this post, I’ve reviewed my experience with the Tastecard membership, to find out if it is honestly worth signing up for.
 It’s renowned as the card that gets you 2 for 1 or 50% off your meals.
-I cover the tastecard restaurants available, what the tastecard plus offers, the tastecard experience, the tastecard App review and a real life tastecard eating experience with my dad.
-Plus I’ve bagged a 3 month free trial for GreatDealsMadeEasy readers to test out for yourself.
+I cover the tastecard restaurants available, what the tastecard plus offers, the tastecard experience, the tastecard App review and a real-life tastecard eating experience with my dad.
+Plus I’ve bagged a Tastecard Special Offer 90 day free trial for GreatDealsMadeEasy readers to test out for yourself.

 About Tastecard Offers